zuozhenggh/learning-library/developer-library/converged-db-with-oas/data-visualizations/data-visualizations.md

 ## Step 3: Build Visualizations ##
 Now let’s analyze the data to get some insights.

-### Step 3.1: Tile Visualization and Custom Calculation
+1. **Tile** Visualization
 To summarize some of the key numeric metrics, for example revenue we can use “Tile” visualization.
-1. Select the “Revenue”and Pick “Performance Tiles” for visualization as below.
+   Select the “Revenue”and Pick “Performance Tiles” for visualization as below.
     ![](./images/oascdb35.png " ")

-2. Now do some required changes using Left Bottom "properties" section.
+   Now do some required changes using Left Bottom "properties" section.
     For example :  background color, abbreviation, etc
     Abbreviation:
     ![](./images/oascdb36.png " ")